jakeclarey/STM32F446_VSCode/README.md

 Then continue installing by pressing next in each following dialogue.

 **3.** To test if this worked, exit and reopen VSCode as an administrator and open a new terminal.
-Type the command "cmake --version" and it should respond with the version of CMake.
+Type the command `cmake --version` and it should respond with the version of CMake.

 ## Installing the ST-Link Tool on Windows